 This module has two distinct areas of use (in addition to the normal functions of the comparator):-

 - For audio frequencies, the divider can be set to output sub-divided frequencies with digital precision.
 Output frequency depends on "N".
 If "N" = 2, 3, 4 etc the output frequencies will be an octave, an octave and fifth, or two octaves below the input frequency respectively.
 Because "N" is voltage controllable, arpeggios and various melodies can easily be programmed.
 The nature of this (integer) division results in frequencies that fall along the sub-harmonic series , a series that has great tonal charm.

 - For sub-audio frequencies, the divider acts like a counter, outputting a pulse only after "N" number of input pulses.
 Input pulses can be fairly random, or regular.
 This capability is especially powerful for determining tempos and rhythmic patterns when using several sequencers (especially if the [VC] input is taken from one of the sequencer's rows of controls).
-In a more random situation, using a microphone preamp/detector as input, the divider might be set to count how many times a sound or certain loudness will have occurred, and be set to trigger an event upon reaching that count.
-Since the count can be made variable (from 1 to 31), fairly complex and subtle interactions can be generated.
+In a more random situation, using a microphone preamp/detector as an input, the divider might be set to count how many times a sound or certain loudness will have occurred, and be set to trigger an event upon reaching that count.
+Since the count can be made variable (from 1 to 31), fairly complex and subtle interactions can be generate.